AlfonsoAllen/Multi_Motif_Repo/README.md

 # Multi-motif analysis

 This repo contain all analysis for the paper entitled "Community level individual-based plant-pollinator networks unveil pollen flow dynamics and plant reproductive success" by Alfonso Allen-Perkins, María Hurtado, David García-Callejas, Oscar Godoy, and Ignasi Bartomeus, where we study the effect of several macro-, meso- and microstructural descriptors of Caracoles' individual-based plant-pollinator multilayer networks (2020) on the reproductive success of their focal plant individuals.
-We downscaled the analysis of interactions based on motifs to the level of conspecific and heterospecific plant individuals.
+To do so, we downscaled the analysis of interactions based on motifs to the level of conspecific and heterospecific plant individuals.
 ![](Example/Fig1.png)

-Raw data on pollination, fitness and competition at Caracoles can be found in the folder `Raw_Data/` Processed data (such as the layers of our networks, the data we used to feed our models, or the results of our null model calculations) can be found in the folder `Processed_data/`
+* Raw data on pollination, fitness and competition at Caracoles can be found in the folder `Raw_Data/`
+* Processed data (such as the layers of our networks, the data we used to feed our models, or the results of our null model calculations) can be found in the folder `Processed_data/`
-Functions can be found in the folder `R_Scripts/`
+* Functions can be found in the folder `R_Scripts/`

 You can find below examples on how to calculate (i) modules and centrality metrics, as well as (ii) the total amount of homospecific and heterospecific triplets per week and pollinator.
 To run the examples, you need install the infomapecology package by S. Pilosof, C. Farage, and D. Edler.
 You can find the Infomap installation guide here[here](https://github.com/Ecological-Complexity-Lab/infomap_ecology_package).